scott-r-lindsey/doc-buddy/docs/src/util.py.md

-## Explanation of `/var/www/html/scott/doc-buddy/src/util.py`

-This Python file (`util.py`) provides utility functions for the `doc-buddy` project, likely a tool that interacts with AI providers for document-related tasks.
-It handles file path resolution, file reading, and the initialization of different AI providers.

-**Key Functionality:**

-1. **File Path Handling:**  The `get_absolute_path` function ensures consistent file path resolution, especially in environments where the user's current working directory might be different from the script's.
-It checks for the `USER_CWD` environment variable.
-If set, it uses this as the base directory for resolving relative paths.
-This allows for flexibility when running the script from different locations.

-2. **File Reading:** The `read_file` function reads the contents of a specified file.
-It utilizes `get_absolute_path` to get the absolute path of the file.
-It also includes a `dry_run` option, which is useful for testing or debugging.
-In dry-run mode, it only prints the file path without actually reading the file.
-Error handling is included to manage `FileNotFoundError` and other potential exceptions.
-It also uses UTF-8 encoding to handle a wider range of characters.

-3. **AI Provider Initialization:** The `initialize_provider` function is crucial for selecting and initializing the AI provider to be used.
-It reads the `AI_PROVIDER` environment variable to determine the desired provider.
-It supports three providers:

-    - **Google Gemini:**  If `AI_PROVIDER` is set to `GOOGLE-GEMINI` (case-insensitive), it initializes an instance of the `GoogleGenAIProvider` class.
-    - **Google Vertex AI:** If `AI_PROVIDER` is set to `GOOGLE-VERTEXAI` (case-insensitive), it initializes an instance of the `VertexAIProvider` class.
-    - **OpenAI:**  If `AI_PROVIDER` is set to `OPENAI` (case-insensitive), it initializes an instance of the `OpenAIProvider` class.

-    The function prints a message indicating the selected provider and returns the initialized provider object.
-If the `AI_PROVIDER` environment variable is not set or contains an invalid value, it prints an error message and exits the program.

-**Functions in Detail:**

-* **`get_absolute_path(file_path: str)`:**
-    - Takes a `file_path` as input (string).
-    - Checks for the `USER_CWD` environment variable.
-    - If `USER_CWD` is set, it joins `USER_CWD` with the `file_path` to create an absolute path.
-    - Otherwise, it resolves the `file_path` relative to the current working directory.
-    - Returns the absolute path as a `Path` object.

-* **`read_file(file_path: str, dry_run=False)`:**
-    - Takes a `file_path` (string) and an optional `dry_run` flag (boolean, default is `False`).
-    - Calls `get_absolute_path` to resolve the absolute path of the file.
-    - If `dry_run` is `True`, prints the absolute path and returns.
-    - If `dry_run` is `False`, opens the file in read mode (`"r"`) with UTF-8 encoding.
-    - Reads the entire file content into the `content` variable.
-    - Prints the `content` to the console, which might not be ideal for large files in a production setting, but could be useful for debugging.
-    - Handles `FileNotFoundError` and other exceptions with informative error messages.

-* **`initialize_provider()`:**
-    - Retrieves the value of the `AI_PROVIDER` environment variable and converts it to uppercase.
-    - Uses conditional statements (`if/elif/else`) to check the provider name.
-    - Initializes the appropriate provider class based on the `AI_PROVIDER` value.
-    - Prints a message indicating the chosen provider.
-    - If an invalid provider name is provided, prints an error message and exits the program with a status code of 1.
-    - Returns the initialized provider object.

-**Dependencies:**

-- `os`:  Used for interacting with the operating system, including environment variables.
-- `sys`: Used for exiting the program.
-- `pathlib`: Used for file path manipulation.
-- `ai_provider.open_ai_provider`:  Contains the `OpenAIProvider` class.
-- `ai_provider.google_gen_ai_provider`: Contains the `GoogleGenAIProvider` class.
-- `ai_provider.vertexai_ai_provider`:  Contains the `VertexAIProvider` class.

-**Potential Improvements:**

-- In `read_file`, instead of directly printing the content, it might be more versatile to return the content as a string.
-This would allow other parts of the application to use the file content without necessarily printing it to the console.
--  Logging could be added to provide more detailed information about the program's execution, especially for debugging purposes.
-- Consider adding more robust error handling, such as retrying file operations or handling specific exceptions related to the AI providers.

-This documentation provides a comprehensive overview of `util.py` and its functionalities.
-It explains the purpose of each function and the overall structure of the module.
-This makes it easier to understand, maintain, and extend the code.
+## Documentation for `/var/www/html/scott/doc-buddy/src/util.py`

+This module provides utility functions for the `doc-buddy` application, primarily focusing on file handling and initializing AI providers.

+### Functions

+#### `get_absolute_path(file_path: str)`

+This function resolves the absolute path of a given file path.
+It handles cases where the execution environment might have a custom working directory defined by the `USER_CWD` environment variable.

+* **`file_path: str`**: The relative or absolute file path to resolve.
+* **Returns**: A `pathlib.Path` object representing the absolute path.

+**Logic:**

+1. Checks if the `USER_CWD` environment variable is set.
+2. If set, it uses this variable's value as the base directory and appends the given `file_path` to it.
+3. If `USER_CWD` is not set, it resolves the `file_path` directly from the current working directory.
+4. Returns the resolved absolute path as a `pathlib.Path` object.

+#### `read_file(file_path: str, dry_run=False)`

+Reads and prints the content of a file.
+Includes a `dry_run` option for testing.

+* **`file_path: str`**: The path to the file to read.
+* **`dry_run=False`**:  If `True`, the function only prints the absolute path of the file it *would* read, without actually opening or reading the file's contents.
+This is useful for debugging and testing.
+* **Returns**: `None`.
+Prints the file content to the console if `dry_run` is `False`.

+**Logic:**

+1. Calls `get_absolute_path()` to resolve the absolute file path.
+2. If `dry_run` is `True`, it prints the absolute path and returns.
+3. If `dry_run` is `False`, it attempts to open the file in read mode (`"r"`) with UTF-8 encoding.
+4. Prints the entire file content to the console.
+5. Handles `FileNotFoundError` and other potential exceptions during file operations, printing informative error messages.

+#### `initialize_provider()`

+Initializes the AI provider based on the `AI_PROVIDER` environment variable.

+* **Returns**: An instance of the chosen AI provider (e.g., `OpenAIProvider`, `GoogleGenAIProvider`, `VertexAIProvider`).
+If the `AI_PROVIDER` environment variable is not set or contains an invalid value, the function prints an error message and exits the program.

+**Logic:**

+1. Retrieves the value of the `AI_PROVIDER` environment variable and converts it to uppercase.
+2. Uses a series of `if/elif/else` statements to check the value of `AI_PROVIDER`.
+3. Based on the value, it initializes and returns an instance of the corresponding provider class:
+    * `GOOGLE-GEMINI`: `GoogleGenAIProvider`
+    * `GOOGLE-VERTEXAI`: `VertexAIProvider`
+    * `OPENAI`: `OpenAIProvider`
+4. If the `AI_PROVIDER` is not set to one of the expected values, it prints an error message and exits the program with a status code of 1, indicating an error.

+### Dependencies

+The module depends on the following external libraries:

+* `os`:  For interacting with the operating system, specifically environment variables.
+* `sys`: For interacting with the Python runtime environment, specifically for exiting the program.
+* `pathlib`: For working with file paths in a platform-independent manner.
+* `ai_provider.open_ai_provider`:  Module containing the `OpenAIProvider` class.
+* `ai_provider.google_gen_ai_provider`: Module containing the `GoogleGenAIProvider` class.
+* `ai_provider.vertexai_ai_provider`: Module containing the `VertexAIProvider` class.

+### Usage

+This module is likely imported and used by other scripts in the `doc-buddy` application.
+The functions provided here handle common tasks like file path resolution, reading files, and initializing AI providers.
+This helps keep the main application logic cleaner and more organized.

+This documentation provides a comprehensive overview of the `util.py` module.
+It explains the purpose of each function and class, along with its parameters, return values, and key logic.
+It also clarifies the module's dependencies and provides insights into its general usage within the larger application.

 ---
 # Auto-generated Documentation for util.py
 This documentation is generated automatically from the source code.
 Do not edit this file directly.
-Generated by Doc-Buddy on 2024-11-01 18:05:54
+Generated by Doc-Buddy on 2024-11-09 11:33:15

-Git Hash: <built-in method strip of str object at 0x7fd12788fc90>
+Git Hash: <built-in method strip of str object at 0x7fbac58efdb0>